JorgeMunarriz/MovieHub-NextJs/README.md

 MovieHub is an application that allows you to manage a list of movies.
 Each movie in the application has a name, a image, a score, and a genre.
 You will be able to perform CRUD (Create, Read, Update, Delete) operations on these movies.

-The frontend of the application is built with React + Vite + Typescript.
+The frontend of the application is built with Next React + Typescript.
 You can show it at https://github.com/JorgeMunarriz/MovieHub

 In the user interface, you will be able to view all added movies in a list.
 Each movie will be displayed with its name, poster, score, and genre.
 There will be an option to add new movies through a modal or a new page, where you can enter the movie's name, upload a poster image, assign a score, and select a genre.
 You will also have the option to update the data of existing movies or remove them from the list.